Squeezy: Rapid VM Memory Reclamation for Serverless Functions

-\textbf{VM creation.} Another event that must be adjusted when a serverless runtime adopts the HotMem interface is VM creation.
-As discussed earlier when the runtime creates a VM that will host HotMem function instances it must declare during boot i) the HotMem private partition size, matching the memory resource limit set for the function, ii) the shared HotMem partition size, matching the size of the runtime and language dependencies of the function, and iii) the maximum number of function instances that will be deployed in the VM (concurrency factor $N$).
+\textbf{VM creation.} As discussed earlier, when the runtime creates a VM that will host Squeezy function instances it must declare during boot i) the Squeezy private partition size, matching the memory resource limit set for the function, ii) the shared Squeezy partition size, matching the size of the runtime and language dependencies of the function, and iii) the maximum number of function instances that will be deployed in the VM (concurrency factor $N$).